Is Nootropics Depot Supplements Good, Effective, or a Scam? Discover buyer’s insights behind the best-selling Tongkat Ali supplements in the US

 Source: justice.gov

-Arizona-based Nootropics Depot, and its CEO Paul Eftang were sentenced to probation and to pay $2.4 million in forfeitures for distributing misbranded drugs.
-This does not go well with most consumers.
+Arizona-based Nootropics Depot, and its CEO Paul Eftang were sentenced to probation and ordered to pay $2.4 million in forfeitures for distributing misbranded drugs.
+This did not go well with American consumers.

 In February 2024, the Nootropics Depot was sentenced to three years of probation, and its CEO, Mr. Eftang received one year of probation.
 It is one of the first high profile cases involving a health supplement company in the US, but there is more too it.